njGroters/astronvim_config/README.md

 There are many like it, but this one is mine.
 Forked from [the config template](https://github.com/AstroNvim/template) a while ago.

 If you haven't already, check out [AstroNvim](https://github.com/AstroNvim/AstroNvim)!
-It may also be helpful to skim their [Getting Started docs](https://docs.astronvim.com/#-installation)
+It may also be helpful to skim their [Getting Started docs](https://docs.astronvim.com/#-installation).
+This config also has some specific settings for [Neovide](https://neovide.dev/)

 This repo was creating by following the [Managing User Configuration docs](https://docs.astronvim.com/configuration/manage_user_config) (specifically the `Followed Getting Started` section)